hakancan1/lunar-landing/README.md

 ## Getting Started
 Instructions on how to navigate the repository, set up the simulation environment, and run simulations.

-## Contributing
-Guidelines for contributing to the project, including coding standards and submission processes.

 ## License
 The findings within this repo can be used as guidance, yet should not be used for the MECH 427 course project.